DevOps-Gilde/S2_Docs_GitHubActions/03_SetupInfrastructure.md

 Next you will create your own workflows to setup the azure services required for your Website on Azure.
 We will use the GitHub Repository to host the code for our workflows.
 A workflow consists of separate steps so called actions.
 Hence the name GitHub Actions.
 Workflows are the counterpart of Azure DevOps pipelines if you joined our previous session.

-If you want to learn more about the concept of a pipeline you can do it here:
+If you want to learn more about the concept of a workflow you can do it here:

 [https://docs.github.com/en/actions/quickstart](https://docs.github.com/en/actions/quickstart)